-Alaskan LPC licenses must be renewed every two years.
-Renewal involves submitting the appropriate fees (see above) and completing an application available on the state Board of Professional Counselors website, which includes a statement of Continuing Education contact hours.
+Professional licensure for counselors must be renewed every two years.
+Renewal involves submitting the appropriate fees and completing an application available on the state Board of Professional Counselors website, which includes a statement of Continuing Education contact hours.

 - First-time renewals for licenses held for less than 12 months: 20 hours

 - First-time renewals for licenses held between 12 and 18 months: 30 hours